Overview of the developer portal

 How can I migrate from the preview version of the portal?

-scripts/generate.bat from the GitHub repository to remove existing content and provision new content.
-Make sure you upgrade your portal's code to the latest release from the GitHub repository beforehand.
+scripts.v2/generate.bat scripts from the GitHub repository to remove existing content and provision new content.
+Make sure to upgrade your portal's code to the latest release from the GitHub repository beforehand.

-If your portal was provisioned after the general availability announcement, it should already feature the new default content.
-No action is required from your side.
+If you first accessed the portal after the general availability announcement in November 2019, it should already feature the new default content and no further action is required.